On the Enabling of Multi-receiver Communications with Reconfigurable Intelligent Surfaces: Phase-Only Metasurface Coding for Anomalous Reflection in Multiple Directions

-Where $\Gamma_{mn}$ is the unit cell $mn$-th coefficient to satisfy Eq. (\ref{eq:ak}).
-Now by using Eq. (\ref{eq:phimn}) and Eq. (\ref{eq:Efinal}), we can implement a multi-beam radiation pattern.
+Now by using Equation (\eqref{eq:phimn}) and (\eqref{eq:Efinal}), we can implement a multi-beam radiation pattern.
 By selecting $D_u=\lambda/3$, we can ensure that the phase gradient is mapped on the \ac{MS} with acceptable resolution \cite{9109701}.
 In order to integrate the coding strategy, we used permittivity alternation to mimic the phase-shifting elements.
 We select a thickness of the dielectric slab as $l=\lambda_0/6$ where $\lambda_0=c/f$ and $f=28GHz$.
 Since this would be a homogeneous layout, the reflection phase from each unit cell can be analytically calculated as $e^{-2jkl}$.
 By imposing 4 different dielectric constants $\epsilon_r=[1,3.1,6.28,10.62]$, we coded the unit cells with 4 phase reflections as [$0$, $\pi/2$, $\pi$, $3\pi/2$] and unity amplitude.

-Figure \ref{fig:OA2} (a,b), shows the radiation pattern and relative phase gradient of a square \ac{MS} with size of $D_m=8\lambda$.
+Figure \ref{fig:OA2} (a,b), shows the radiation pattern and relative phase gradient of a square \ac{MS} with size of $D_m=8\lambda_0$.
+The wavelength is $\lambda_0\approx10 mm$ then MS size is $80\times80 mm$ and if the distance between the UEs and the MS is more than 1.5 meters, we can assume UEs are in the far-field zone.
 The obtained radiation pattern is improved compared to the spatial subdivision technique (Figure \ref{fig:RC} (c,d)).

 Since the dimension of the \ac{MS} is fixed, the generation of more beams decreases the directivity.
 The size of the \ac{MS} $D_m$, should be selected with respect to the number of beams.
 To provide complex radiation patterns with more beams, we need to impose the phase gradient with finer resolution.
 One way is using smaller unit cells which involves fabrication complexity and sophisticated configuration means.
 A proper strategy is to improve the mapping sequence by increasing the number of states ($N_s$).
 We checked the influence of $N_s$ in the case of 4 beams in Figure \ref{fig:OA3} such that (b) shows the phase gradient with 4 different colors representing $N_s=4$, (d) shows the phase gradient with 8 different colors representing $N_s=8$ and (a,c) are the respective radiation patterns.
 Apparently, in the bottom sub-figure (c) the Specular reflection at the normal direction ($\theta=0$) is 5 $dB$ weaker than the top sub-figure (a) which improves the efficiency of the system and decreases the back-scattering toward the transmitter.